 Small Sites (5,000 – 25,000 visitors/mo.)

-Flywheel is an excellent choice for designers & agencies.
+Flywheel is an excellent choice for designers, agencies and smaller sites.
 They pride themselves on a completely managed, fast platform, with real human support.
 They’re super-friendly folks, and they know how to have fun alongside providing an excellent, professional service.

 If you need advanced developer features, like SSH and/or Git, I’d probably go with WP Engine over Flywheel.
 But only because of those features.
 Both platforms are fast & secure, and Flywheel’s support has been a little better, in my experience.